This is most recent syllabus. Your final syllabus will be given during your first day of class

 Note: This course was formerly CWIT 340.

-In this course, we will explore the process of transforming sensory impressions, individual feelings, personal experiences, and factual information into engaging and effective works of creative fiction and non-fiction.
-You will read from a cross-section of Italian authors dealing with a wide range of topics and issues and will generate your own writing through a series of exercises designed to help the writer tap into fresh levels of awareness and creative energy.
-Class time will be devoted to discussing and analyzing assigned readings, and to the exploration of writing strategies and techniques.
-You will also be involved in a series of ‘literary walks’ aiming at enhancing your ability to gather information from the exploration of natural and urban Italian landscapes.
+This course will explore the process of transforming sensory impressions, individual feelings, personal experiences, and factual information into engaging and effective works of creative fiction and non-fiction.
+Students will read from a cross-section of Italian authors dealing with a wide range of topics and issues.
+They will also generate their own writing through a series of exercises designed to help the writer tap into new levels of awareness and creative energy.
+Class time will be devoted to a discussion and analysis of the assigned readings, and to the exploration of writing strategies and techniques.
+Students will also be involved in a series of ‘literary walks’ aimed at enhancing their ability to gather information from the exploration of Italian natural and urban landscapes.

 Course Objectives/Learning Outcomes

-- To acquaint you with the voices and visions of Italian writers of 19th, 20th, and 21st century.
+- became acquainted with the voices and visions of relevant Italian writers of the 19th, 20th, and 21st centuries;

-- To explore the main peculiarities of literary genres such as the novel, the short story, the historic nonfiction, the investigative journalism, the newspaper and magazine article.
+- explored the main peculiarities of literary genres such as the novel, the short story, the historic nonfiction, the investigative journalism, the newspaper and magazine article;

-- To explore the writing process in general and personal strategies for generating effective work.
+- explored the writing process in general and personal strategies for generating effective work;

-- To review the mechanics of writing and hone editorial and proof-reading skills.
+- reviewed the mechanics of writing and honed editorial and proof-reading skills;